lucassabreu/clockify-cli/README.md

-  clone         Copy a time entry and starts it (use "last" to copy the last one) completion    Generate completion script config        Manages configuration file parameters delete        Delete a time entry, use id "current" to apply to time entry in progress edit          Edit a time entry, use id "current" to apply to time entry in progress edit-multiple Edit multiple time entries at once, use id "current"/"last" to apply to time entry in progress. gendocs       Generate Markdown documentation for the clockify-cli.
+  clone         Copy a time entry and starts it (use "last" to copy the last one) completion    Generate completion script config        Manages configuration file parameters delete        Delete time entry(ies), use id "current" to apply to time entry in progress edit          Edit a time entry, use id "current" to apply to time entry in progress edit-multiple Edit multiple time entries at once, use id "current"/"last" to apply to time entry in progress. gendocs       Generate Markdown documentation for the clockify-cli.